Preservation

 Since its rediscovery, the site has also become a venue for public performances.

-Many other productions have followed, until the pandemic forced The Rose’s closure as a venue in 2020, and it remained closed during redevelopment of the outside of the building in 2022-24.
+The global pandemic forced The Rose’s closure as a venue in 2020, and it remained closed during redevelopment of the outside of the building in 2022-24.

 With that work now complete, the site has now reopened for a limited number of public events, which you can find on our what’s on page.